 Standardized Testing & Language Proficiency

-Due to ongoing testing disruptions for both the SAT and ACT exams associated with the COVID-19 pandemic, the Dual BA Program is adopting a test-optional policy for first-year Anglophone applicants for Fall 2023.
+The Dual BA Program has adopted a test-optional policy for first-year Anglophone applicants.
 Non-native English speakers should refer to English proficiency testing requirements, which remain in effect.
 Please see below for how this policy will affect the admissions process.

 • If I do not submit SAT or ACT scores, will it affect my application and/or admission to the Dual BA Program?